SMPTE/st2136-1/README.md

 SMPTE ST 2136-1 is based on an earlier specification published by the Academy of Motion Picture Arts and Sciences [1] and is intended to be backwards compatible.
 Existing CLF instances based on [1] can be converted into the SMPTE-compliant CLF format by only changing or adding the default namespace xmlns="http://www.smpte-ra.org/ns/2136-1/2024"

-A Public Committee Draft of SMPTE ST 2136-1 and sample CLF files are being provided for review in this repository for three months from 25 February 2025.
+A Public Committee Draft of SMPTE ST 2136-1 and sample CLF files are being provided for review in this repository for a review period ending on 31 May 2025.
 Developers are encouraged to implement the design and provide feedback via GitHub to improve the document and to increase interoperability between implementations.

 [1] <a href="https://docs.acescentral.com/specifications/clf/">https://docs.acescentral.com/specifications/clf/</a>